-Gain or loss on an option to buy or sell

-property.
-See sections 1032 and 1234 for the rules that apply to a purchaser or grantor of an option.
+Gain or loss on an option to buy or sell property.
+See sections 1032 and 1234 for the rules that apply to a purchaser or grantor of an option or a securities futures contract (as defined in section 1234B).
+For details,